slarmoo/.github/profile/uxdesign/uxdesign.md

 ![Cookie acceptance wall](designWallsLegal.png)

 Another common example of a legal wall is an application that requires the acceptance of terms and conditions before you can use the application.
-You want to minimize the impact of legal walls as much as possible since they lessen the user's experience and encourages the user to question why a legal consent is required in the first place.
+You want to minimize the impact of legal walls as much as possible since they lessen the user's experience and encourage the user to question why a legal consent is required in the first place.